contao/docs/docs/manual/contributing/_index.en.md

 ### Create branch and commit

-GitHub will now create a branch and a commit for your changes and will show a preview of your changes will be displayed:
+GitHub will now create a new branch within your fork and a commit for your changes and will show a preview of your changes will be displayed:

 ![Create Branch and Commit](/de/contributing/images/de/branch-und-commit-erzeugen.png?classes=shadow)

 If everything is correct, click the "Create pull request" button.

-{{% notice info %}}
-In the distributed versioning system Git and thus also on GitHub, proposals are created as so-called "pull requests".
-Since you do not have permission to commit changes directly to the official repository, you submit a a request to the repository's authorizers to "pull" your changes into the official repository.
-"to pull" your changes into the official repository.
-{{% /notice %}}

 ### Create pull request